oveee92/oveee92.github.io/docs/bash_hotkeys.md

 ## Completion

+Hotkeys that makes the shell do more of the typing for you.

 ### ++tab++

-Goes without saying for many people, but it is my most used key by far.
+Goes without saying for many people, but it is my most used key **by far**.
 I probably use this between every 5 other keystrokes on average, just for good measure.
 It never hurts, sometimes does nothing, mostly helps.
 Single-tap it to autocomplete unambigiously, double-tap it to list alternatives.
+It:

-- Completes file paths
+- completes file paths
+- helpfully enters the slash character for you in path names
-- Completes environment variable names
+- completes environment variable names
-- Completes commands and command arguments (if this doesn't work, make sure you have the bash-completion package installed).
+- completes commands and command arguments (if this doesn't work, make sure you have the bash-completion package installed).
-- Hints at availably command arguments (note that it might not be 100% complete, it depends on the content of the bash-completion script for each command)
+- hints at availably command arguments (note that it might not be 100% accurate or complete, it depends on the content of the bash-completion script for the specific command)

 !!! tip